What Happens If Charles Schwab Goes Bankrupt?

 What Happens If Schwab Goes Bankrupt?

 It is quite common in the investment world for accounts to get transferred from one firm to another for all sorts of reasons, including at the request of the account owner.
-This transfer of assets is typically very seamless and encounters few problems.
+This transfer of assets is typically very smooth and encounters few problems.
 For example, when TD Ameritrade was purchased by Schwab, all TD Ameritrade accounts were acquired by Schwab and transferred to it with little interruption.

 Recommended Articles